HardyScheel/dockerized-nodejs-rest-api-template/README.md

-# dockerized-rest-api-example
+# dockerized-nodejs-rest-api-example

 **A Node.js RESTful API app running on Docker.
-The included REST API examples are for testing ONLY, and NOT "*production ready*" yet!**
+The included REST API examples are for testing and development ONLY.
+Adjust the config files to configure it "*production ready*"!**

-This Node.js application is a small barebone written with pure JavaScript (ES6) and without any dependencies or frameworks.
+This Node.js application is a small barebone written in pure JavaScript (ES6) and without any dependencies or frameworks.
 It's a good starting point for you to just go further and to build your own app.

 You'll get your own app running in a Docker container with Node.js without any heavy customization in the configuration files.
-I left many comments in all configuration files to make changes easy for you.
+I left many comments in all configuration files to make changes as easy as possible for you.

 You can run your Node.js app with or without Docker.
 If you publish your app with Docker make sure you follow at least the first steps below.
-The included RESTful API example is not production ready yet.
+The included RESTful API examples are not production ready yet.
 But the Docker and Node.js setup is.
-You can find a Node.js "production ready" switch in the `Dockerfile`.
+To deploy the container for production you can find a Node.js "production ready" switch in the `Dockerfile`.

 I offer two variants of how to build your app with Docker:
-- [Build your app with Docker](#build-your-app-with-docker) -> This is more time consuming variant.
+- [Build your app with Docker](#build-your-app-with-docker) -> This is the more time consuming variant.
 But you can configure a lot step by step.
-- [Build your app with Docker Compose](#build-your-app-with-docker-compose) -> Run your app within 2 minutes without configuration.
+- [Build your app with Docker Compose](#build-your-app-with-docker-compose) -> Run your app within minutes without configuration.

 ### Table of content